-Holy Name is proud to be part of a richly diverse community and we want all of our children to flourish.
+Holy Name is proud to be part of a richly diverse community across our federation and we want all of our children to flourish.
 Appreciating that language has a leading place in education and society, we provide a high-quality curriculum in English.
 We teach pupils to speak and write fluently so that they can communicate their ideas, researched facts, opinions and feelings to others and, through their reading and listening, others can communicate with them.

 A love of reading is shared from the moment pupils begin their education at Holy Name.
 Our youngest children are immersed in language through books and environmental print as well as listening to and sharing songs, poems and stories.
 Using phonics as their first strategy, we teach children to become fluent readers and actively encourage reading for pleasure.
 We believe that every child can love reading and we inspire in them a want to read for themselves.
 We teach children to be curious about our world, to ask questions and to engage with texts to form their own ideas.

 Children have opportunities to write every day to develop their confidence, fluency and voice.
 With genuine links to their reading, we endeavour to engage all writers, but especially those who may at first appear reluctant.
 While a range of genres are modelled in order to develop children’s knowledgebase, there is some flexibility within the curriculum for children to choose their own written response to a stimulus and children are guided through the planning, drafting, revising, editing and publishing process for whatever type of writing they choose to do.
 At Holy Name, we understand that children learn best when there is a purpose to their learning.
 Therefore, whenever possible, the writing that children are asked to produce, will have a genuine purpose and audience.